theleagueof/fontship/README.md

 This may reference a path to fontship as a git submodule (useful for locking the fontship version to your project’s build), or just a relative path to somewhere you have the fontship source.

+Note: When using this mode, the CLI tool is not available but your project’s Makefile will be extended with all the targets it uses.
+Instead of running for example `fontship make otf`, just run `make otf`.

 ## Usage

+### Building

 To build all the possible formats for your font project, run

-### Building

 ```sh
 $ fontship make all